Welcome to Monetary Systems Analysis and Sovereign Currency Theory

 Sovereign Money in Critical Context

-As sovereign-money reform has been gaining attention, more economists from various schools of thought have felt called upon to comment on it - mainstream commentators, Neoaustrians, demand-side Keynesians, and others.
+As sovereign-money reform has been gaining attention, more economists from various schools of thought have felt called upon to comment on it - mainstream commentators, Neoaustrians, demand-side Keynesians, and various strands of post-Keynesians.
 This provides an opportunity for clearing up misrepresentations of sovereign money.
 Continue >

 The Chicago Plan and a Single-Circuit Sovereign-Money System

 In dealing with monetary reform, a recollection of older concepts is quite natural.
 Most prominent are approaches to a 100%-reserve of the 1930s, among them the original Chicago Plan.
 There is now a tendency to identify this plan with the up-to-date approach to a single-circuit sovereign money system as championed by most contemporary reform initiatives.
 Is the Chicago Plan and '100% money' (Fisher) the same as plain sovereign money?
 Or is this about two different systems?